 In the case of an uncompensated instrument, for example where a linear polarizer is added to the optical chain with no other changes in observation, the scaling of the diagonal of the measurement co-variance is used as outlined in section 3.
 Due to the larger magnitude of the signal in the horizontal polarization compared to the vertical polarization, the horizontal cases generally have lower retrieval co-variance, and this effect increases with longer wavelength as seen in the lower panel of figure 8.
 Note that in this uncompensated case, since the linear polarizations are always some fraction of the total radiance, the co-variance is always larger than the total radiance case (i.e. the normalized co-variances are always greater than 1).
 Once again very little dependence on solar zenith angle, albedo, size distribution or extinction level was observed.
-There was also little dependence on solar scattering angle, except for vertical polarization at 90 degrees.
+There was also little dependence on SSA, except for vertical polarization at 90 degrees.
 On average across all parameters, vertical and horizontal polarizations have approximately a 60% and 30% larger uncertainty than the total radiance case, respectively.

 This analysis shows that the main driver of retrieval precision is the signal to noise level of the observation, as would be expected.
 Again, this leads to instrument design and/or operational considerations in order to maintain retrieval precision at the same level as the total radiance measurement.
 A main scientific goal of both the ALI and ALTIUS instruments is obtaining high spatial resolution observations, both vertically and horizontally along, and across, the satellite track.
 This generally means that images must be collected rapidly and long exposure times are not an affordable luxury.
-Once more, the relatively higher magnitude signal levels of the horizontal polarization point to this as the more appealing choice of orientation; however, compared to the total radiance case the decreased precision is exaggerated at shorter wavelengths.
+Once more, the relatively higher magnitude signal levels of the horizontal polarization point to this as the more appealing choice of orientation; however, compared to the total radiance case the decreased precision is larger for the horizontal polarization at shorter wavelengths.

 5. Conclusions

-We have attempted to address the question of whether or not the measurement of linearly polarized radiance rather than total limb radiance is an advantage or disadvantage with respect to retrievals of stratospheric aerosol.
-The sensitivity of the polarized limb radiance to aerosol is complex with respect to many parameters, and there are trade-offs in the orientation of the polarization and the orbital viewing geometry.
+We have attempted to address the question of whether or not the measurement of linearly polarized radiance rather than total limb radiance represents an advantage or disadvantage with respect to retrievals of stratospheric aerosol.
+The sensitivity of the polarized limb radiance to aerosol is a complicated function with respect to many parameters, and there are trade-offs in the orientation of the polarization and the orbital viewing geometry.
 One important point is the very low magnitude of signal observed in the vertical polarization for scattering angles near 90 degrees, which are encountered for a large fraction of observations in low earth orbit, particularly sun-synchronous near-terminator orbits such as for OSIRIS.
 More generally, it is important to consider the overall lower magnitude of the linearly polarized radiance, which by definition is a fraction of the total radiance.
 The horizontal polarization has, on average, higher signal levels than the vertical polarization.
-It also has a weaker dependence on solar scattering angle that is more similar to the total radiance than the vertical polarization, which is more strongly skewed in the forward scatter direction.
+It also has a weaker dependence on SSA that is more similar to the total radiance than the vertical polarization, which is more strongly skewed in the forward scatter direction.

-One critical bias in limb scatter retrievals of stratospheric aerosol is that due to uncertainty in particle size parameters.
+One critical bias in limb scatter retrievals of stratospheric aerosol is caused by the uncertainty in the assumed particle size parameters.
 We tested four different particle size distribution scenarios, representing background and volcanically perturbed conditions, over a large range of other parameters such as wavelength, viewing geometry, and extinction level and found that there is no significant change in the observed bias for polarized or total radiance measurements.
 So, with respect to this bias in stratospheric aerosol retrievals, the linearly-polarized measurement can be used to achieve approximately equal results with only minor advantages and disadvantages between the different polarization states.